 The runners and riders who could replace Boris Johnson as the next Tory leader

-Boris Johnson’s premiership has been rocked by the resignation of two of his most senior Cabinet ministers within moments of each other.
+Boris Johnson’s premiership has been rocked by the resignation of multiple members of his government, including two of his most senior Cabinet ministers within moments of each other.

-On Tuesday night the Health Secretary, Sajid Javid, announced he was standing down, closely followed by the Chancellor, Rishi Sunak.

-Mr Javid said he can “no longer continue in good conscience”, and moments later Rishi Sunak said the public “rightly expect Government to be conducted properly, competently and seriously”.

 With a leadership contest on the horizon, who are the runners and riders who could replace him?
 The Telegraph takes a look at the Tory leadership odds.